 Originally, shutters were made to be operable.
-Shutters predate glass windows and screens so they were opened during the day to allow airflow and sunlight, and closed in the evening to keep out bugs, cold, and critters.
+The shutter predates glass windows and screens so they were opened during the day to allow airflow and sunlight, and closed in the evening to keep out bugs, cold, and critters.
 With the invention of windows and screens, people no longer had to shut their shutters, unless they were expecting severe weather.
-In the Denver front range, most people do not need operable shutters.
+In the Denver front range, most people do not need an operable shutter style.
 Still, if your home is historic or you wish to have an authentic restoration, operable shutters are a possibility and HRTI will work with you to make those choices for your home.
-If you choose operable shutters, you will want to have HRTI make sure the shutters fit the window, open and close with ease, and are made of a material that will protect your home for years to come.
+If you choose operable shutters, you will want to have HRTI make sure the shutter fits the window, open and close with ease, and are made of a material that will protect your home for years to come.

 Inoperable shutters are mainly decorative in function.
 They frame the window and add charm to a house.
 Choosing the right shutters for your style of home will be an important decision.
 You want to make sure the shutters compliment the home.
 HRTI will help you to consider options and choose the best style for your home.